 Both feature Apple’s A15 Bionic processor, which was the chip behind the iPhone 13 Pro last generation.
 They also both come with an upgraded 12-megapixel camera and an aluminum body with Ceramic Shield glass over the screen.

 More power is welcome, but Apple made other improvements, as well.
 The new 48MP camera sensor is 65% larger than the previous model for better lowlight performance.
-You also get a set of 12MP cameras for telephoto and ultrawide shots, as well as the motion sensors inside the Apple Watch Series 8 for crash detection and reporting.
+You also get a set of 12MP cameras for telephoto and ultrawide shots, as well as the motion sensors inside the

 These phones also feature thinner bezels compared to the base models, as well as the Super Retina XDR display, which Apple says can top out at 2,000 nits of peak brightness.
 In addition, the Pro models come with an always-on display feature, which allows the screen to dim and go down to as little as a 1Hz refresh rate.